 She learns that she can rely on you and you won’t let her down when you’ve promised something.
 She also learns not to try to change your mind when you’ve explained the natural consequences of her behavior.
 Explain the consequences, and if appropriate ask your child to agree to them in advance.

 Finally, when you let her experience the consequences for herself, she learns to disassociate you as the source of discipline.

 10. Delegate responsibility to make your child feel important.

 For younger children give them some simple chores or things that she can do to help the family.
 Allow her lots of practice doing a chore so she can get better at it and praise for her behavior and effort to build her self-esteem.

 11. Reframe toward the positive.

 Whenever possible tell them what you want them to do versus what you don’t want.
-Positive rules are usually better received than negative ones, because they guide your child’s behavior in a positive way instead of making them feel like you’re anticipating they will do the opposite.
+Positive rules are usually better received than negative ones because they guide your child’s behavior in a positive way instead of making them feel like you’re anticipating they will do the opposite.
 For example, ‘Please shut the door’ is better than ‘Don’t leave the door open’.
-Same applies to setting rules.
+The same applies to setting rules.

 Techniques and Ideas for Parents and Teens

 Good behavior in teenagers starts with positive communication and a warm relationship.
-Some of practical tips below cover communication, rules, role-modelling, problem-solving, praise, trust and more.
+Some of the practical tips below cover communication, rules, role-modeling, problem-solving, praise, trust, and more.